 To know when your KBG grass needs water, look at the leaves.
 Are they shriveled and have a pine-needle appearance?
 Is the color faded and greyish rather than dark green?
 If yes, then you know it’s time to water your grass.

-During spring and fall, there is a special need for water timings for your grass.
-Spring and fall are when your lawn will be most susceptible to diseases and since those diseases are affected by watering during morning or dawn, it is best to water during the day.
+Spring and fall are the times when your grass needs special watering timings.
+These are when your lawn will be most susceptible to diseases, and since those diseases are affected by watering in the morning or dawn, it is best to water during the day.

-If you have a watering ban during the daytime due to water shortage, then do it at the end of times of the ban ie. Right after morning or before evening.
+If you have a watering ban during the daytime due to a water shortage, then do it at the end of the ban, i.e., right after morning or before evening.

 Mowing requirements

 Weekly mowing with a 2-inch cutting height is generally considered the best for Kentucky bluegrass.
-The blades must be shard enough to not pull up the seedlings from the soil.
+The blades must be shard enough not to pull the seedlings from the soil.

 If you mow regularly within an inch of grass growth, you will not need to collect grass clippings.
-Small grass clippings less than one inch decompose and give nutrients to the grass.
+Small grass clippings less than one inch in length decompose and nourish the grass.

 Mowing to the correct height also depends on sun exposure to the KBG.
-If you have a lot of sun exposure to your lawn, then mow to 2-inch height.
-If you have some shade, mow to 3-inch height.
+If your lawn receives a lot of sun, mow to a 2-inch height.
+If you have some shade, mow to a 3-inch height.

 If you mow too low, weeds can creep in, weakening your grass and making it more prone to damage.
 Additionally, it’s not recommended to cut more than 1/3.

 Mowing is suggested when the grass is dry.
-If you mow KBG when it’s wet, your blades will get damaged and your clippings will form clumps.
+If you mow KBG when wet, your blades will get damaged, and your clippings will form clumps.

 Fertilizer requirements

-Kentucky bluegrass requires a higher level of nitrogen when you’re first planting it. you will need 5-6 pounds of nitrogen in the first year and then subsequently need 2-3 pounds for maintenance in the first year.
+Kentucky bluegrass requires a higher level of nitrogen when first planted.
+You will need 5-6 pounds of nitrogen in the first year and then subsequently need 2-3 pounds for maintenance in the first year.

-It is best to use a slow-release nitrogen if you’re doing the application once.
-But otherwise to avoid burning your grass, do not apply more than 1 pound of nitrogen in a single session for a 1000 ft and water it down.
+It is best to use slow-release nitrogen if you’re doing the application once.
+However, to avoid burning your grass, do not apply more than 1 pound of nitrogen in a single session for 1000 ft and water it down.

 If the soil is alkaline and your grass blade color has yellow pigment, you can use ferrous sulfate 2 oz. per 1000 square ft.
-Also at this point, do not use fertilizers that have phosphorus until extremely required.
+Also, fertilizers that contain phosphorus should not be used until they are highly required.

 Other relevant fertilizers for KBG are phosphorus, potassium, calcium, magnesium, and sulfur.

-To keep your Kentucky bluegrass green all year round, you should fertilize it 3 to 4 times in a year.
-You should consult a local pro to know the fertilizer balancing along with combinations suitable at the time.
+To keep your Kentucky bluegrass green all year round, you should fertilize it 3 to 4 times a year.
+Consult a local pro for fertilizer balancing and combinations suitable at the time.
 Balancing means having a proper ratio of nitrogen (N), phosphorus (P), and potassium (K) in the mix.

 What happens when you do not fertilize KBG